Stat184-Spring2026/Sec-4_CP_Pragya_Shradha_Sania_Anish/README.md

 ## Authors
 For questions or comments, please contact:

-- Pragya: pvs5791@psu.edu OR @pragyuh on GitHub
+- Pragya Sinha: pvs5791@psu.edu OR @pragyuh on GitHub
-- Shradha: sqg6076@psu.edu OR @shradhag0906 on GitHub
+- Shradha Gudiseva: sqg6076@psu.edu OR @shradhag0906 on GitHub
-- Sania: sjt5987@psu.edu OR @sanialolidk on GitHub
+- Sania Thankan: sjt5987@psu.edu OR @sanialolidk on GitHub
-- Anish: abc6715@psu.edu OR @abc6715 on GitHub
+- Anish Chitnis: abc6715@psu.edu OR @abc6715 on GitHub